jeanrajotte/upgradewire/README.md

 		// link template family.

 		// this is neat: create the hierarchies of templates that control the
-		// shape of the page trees.
+		// shape of the pages tree.

 		$upgrader->setParentage( array( 'home', 'cities', 'city', 'spaces', 'space'));
 		$upgrader->setParentage( array( 'home', 'tags', 'tag'));